elvissabu/Rahber/README.md

 Overview

-This Python script demonstrates a simple algorithm for generating personalized learning paths based on users' interests, past course engagements, and performance data.
-It includes classes for representing users and courses, as well as a learning path generator.
+This Python script generates personalized learning paths based on users' interests, past course engagements, and performance data.

+Project Structure

+The project folder contains the following files:

+learning_path_generator.py: The Python script for generating personalized learning paths.
+README.md: This README file providing an overview of the project.
 Requirements

 Python 3.x
-Installation

-Clone or download this repository to your local machine.
+Usage

 Ensure you have Python installed.
-Usage

 Define courses and users in the main function of the script.
 Run the script using Python:
 bash